Skip to content

 • where possible, photographs of the site and buildings which can be annotated as necessary

-• any additional supporting or explanatory statements as possible
+• any additional supporting or explanatory statements - such as planning policy statements, design ethos

-The Planning Service will commence the processing of your enquiry upon receipt of a completed application form, drawings, any relevant supplementary information and the necessary fee:
+The Planning Service will commence the processing of your enquiry upon receipt of a completed application form, location plan and the necessary fee:

 Advisory note: Householder proposals refers to proposals by householders to extend or improve their homes such as garages, extensions and decking although this list is not exhaustive.